Skip to content

 1. Quality Tweezers

 If you buy just one tool from this list, make it a good pair of tweezers.
-Not the slant-tip kind from your bathroom—you need precision tweezers with a fine, straight point.
-These are essential for picking up and placing tiny rhinestones, sequins, and other small embellishments.
+Not the slant-tip kind from your bathroom: you need precision tweezers with a fine, straight point.
+These are essential for picking up and placing tiny rhinestones, sequins and other small embellishments.

 2. Rhinestone Picker Pencil

-This magical tool has changed my crafting life.
+This magical tool has changed our crafting life.
 A rhinestone picker pencil has a wax or tacky tip that temporarily sticks to flat-back rhinestones and gemstone accents available in all styles, making placement incredibly precise and much faster than using tweezers alone.

 3. Premium Fabric Glue

 Not all glues are created equal, especially when it comes to securing embellishments.
-A high-quality fabric glue like Gem-Tac or E6000 is essential for any serious crafter.
+A high-quality fabric glue like Gem-Tac or E6000 Plus is essential for any serious crafter.
 These adhesives create a strong bond that remains somewhat flexible, which is crucial for embellishments on items that need to bend or move.

-Remember that different materials may require different adhesives—what works for fabric might not be ideal for plastic or metal.
+Remember that different materials may require different adhesives: what works for fabric might not be ideal for plastic or metal.

 4. Heat Setting Tool

 The best heat setting tools have multiple tips for different sized stones and temperature controls to prevent scorching delicate fabrics.
+For a complete guide to choosing the right applicator, see our companion guide on the best rhinestone applicators.

-5. Bead Trays and Organizers
+5. Bead Trays and Organisers

 6. Precision Scissors

-A good pair of small, sharp scissors with a fine point is essential for trimming excess material, cutting appliqués, or snipping threads.
-Look for scissors specifically designed for detail work—regular craft scissors are often too bulky for precision embellishment tasks.
+A good pair of small, sharp scissors with a fine point is essential for trimming excess material, cutting appliqués or snipping threads.
+Look for scissors specifically designed for detail work: regular craft scissors are often too bulky for precision embellishment tasks.

 7. Embellishment Placement Grids